Hurry Up Tomorrow (film): Development

 Trey Edward Shults directed and edited Hurry Up Tomorrow.
 He wrote the script with Abel "the Weeknd" Tesfaye and Reza Fahim, with its story based on the Weeknd's sixth studio album.
 Tesfaye and Fahim also produced the film through Manic Phase with Kevin Turen and Harrison Kreiss.
 Shults, Jenna Ortega, Michael Rapino, Ryan Kroft, Wassim "Sal" Slaiby and Harrison Huffman served as its executive producers.
 Chayse Irvin handled the cinematography, while Daniel Lopatin composed the score with Tesfaye.
 It was one of the last projects Turen worked on before his death in November 2023.

 Tesfaye, Ortega, and Barry Keoghan signed on to star in Hurry Up Tomorrow.
 It marked Tesfaye's first film leading role, having previously made a cameo appearance as himself in Uncut Gems (2019) and starred in the HBO television series The Idol (2023); which he also co-created.
 Although Ortega and Keoghan were weighing several offers following their respective breakthrough years, production was greenlit after they pledged their commitments.
 Live Nation Entertainment financed the film on a budget of $15 million.

 The film and the album was inspired by a real-life incident at the After Hours til Dawn Tour show in September 2022 at SoFi Stadium, in which Tesfaye lost his voice while performing and was forced to stop the show, caused not by physical injury but from psychological stress.
 The album track "I Can't Fucking Sing" also references this event with dialogue from the film.

 Filming

 When Deadline Hollywood announced Hurry Up Tomorrow on February 28, 2023, principal photography had already begun.
 It was shot by Canadian cinematographer Chayse Irvin on 35 mm, 16 mm, and Super 8 film, marking his first collaboration with Shults.

 Post-production

-It's been reported that Turen's longtime relationship with filmmaker Sam Levinson, who also worked on The Idol, deteriorated after Levinson felt "betrayed" that Turen was attached to the project without him knowing.
+Turen's longtime relationship with filmmaker Sam Levinson, who also worked on The Idol, reportedly deteriorated after Levinson felt "betrayed" that Turen was attached to the project without him knowing.
 Turen contended that he had told Levinson's wife, Ashley Levinson, about Hurry Up Tomorrow, but she expressed no interest and never mentioned it to her husband.
 Ashley denied knowing anything about the film.

 In April 2025, Tesfaye clarified that the film was conceived and developed before the album, which was produced and completed during the film's post-production scoring process.